-The massing of the additions from the side elevations has been broken up through the addition of windows, stone cladding, and rounded dormers which pick up on the Italianate windows, but are structure, the use of lower eaves help to ensure that the c.1866 house and c.1910 sunroom are clearly distinguishable as two-storey features next to the tall, one-storey addition (Figure 16).
+The massing of the additions from the side elevations has been broken up through the addition of windows, stone cladding, and rounded dormers which pick up on the Italianate windows, but are distinguishable as modern.
+Although the one-storey addition is of the same height as the two-storey structure, the use of lower eaves help to ensure that the c.1866 house and c.1910 sunroom are clearly distinguishable as two-storey features next to the tall, one-storey addition (Figure 16).

-Cultural Heritage Value and Interest Heritage Attribute Type of Effect (P, N, Nil) 5 Nthough the one-storey addition is of the same height as the two was help to ensure that the c 1866 house and c 1910 suproop 2
+Cultural Heritage Value and Interest Heritage Attribute Type of Effect (P, N, Nil)